James Caldwell (Ohio politician): Career

 In 1799, before his father's death, James Caldwell moved a few miles westward on the National Road to St. Clairsville, Ohio.
 He purchased the first lot in the village, and opened a store in 1801.
 He became wealthy and was the first president of the Belmont Bank of St. Clairsville.
 When Belmont County was organized in 1801, Northwest Territory Governor Arthur St. Clair named him Clerk of Courts.

 He was a Belmont county delegate to the 1802 Ohio Constitutional Convention.
 He represented Belmont County in the Ohio Senate from 1809 to 1813.

 Caldwell ran for his first term in Congress in 1812 as a captain in the militia supporting the administration and the War of 1812 against Federalist candidate Bezaleel Wells.
 All six seats in Ohio were won by Democratic-Republicans, but Caldwell was the only one who supported the Tammany wing of the party.
 He was elected to the 13th and 14th United States Congresses (March 4, 1813 to March 3, 1817).

 After he retired from Congress, he resumed business in St. Clairsville.

-He served as one of Ohio's Presidential elector in 1820 for James Monroe, and in 1824 for Henry Clay.
+He served as one of Ohio's Presidential electors in 1820 for James Monroe, and in 1824 for Henry Clay.

 After his wife's death, Caldwell moved to Wheeling, which his father had helped establish, several brothers lived, and where his son Alfred Caldwell practiced law and was becoming a prominent politician.
 James Caldwell Jr. lived and ultimately died at Beemer's Tavern, essentially a residential hotel.
 During his final years, he was president of Wheeling's Merchants and Mechanics Bank, which later merged into the National Exchange Bank.